How Long Is EMT Training? Complete Timeline from Zero to Certified

 Start Working (Immediate)

-• Schedule: 12-24 hour shifts, days/nights/weekends
+• Schedule: 12-24 hour shifts, including nights, weekends, and holidays in many EMS systems

-• Advance to Paramedic (1-3 Years)
+Advance to Paramedic (Longer Training Path)

-• Critical Care EMT: Hospital-based transport
+• Critical care or interfacility transport

 Frequently Asked Questions